TRY OUR FREE APP

 We’ll end with this: how long it takes to write a book is almost entirely dependent on you.
 If you want to finish it as soon as possible, the best thing you can do is start today!
 So get off the Internet, and get cracking on that manuscript.

 Another way to speed up your writing time?
-Find a piece of writing software that lets you stay organized, leaving you free to do the important stuff: write!
+Choose a writing platform that lets you stay organized, leaving you free to do the important stuff: write!
+For more advice with getting started plotting, check out this advice from NYT bestselling author Caroline Leavitt!

 2 responses